vehehgito/College-Material/4 Semester/IT201 Java Programming/Lab File.md

 }
 ```

-### Experiment 2: Java programs for creating AWT applications for display of images and texts.
+### Program 2: Java programs for creating AWT applications for display of images and texts.

 ```java
 //Java program for creating AWT applications for display of images and texts.